How Much Does It Cost to Install a Supercharger? (2026 Guide)

 • Quick: High-power DC charging adds substantial range fast.

-• Accessible: A large highway-corridor network.
+• Accessible: A large highway-corridor network covers most major routes.

 Aftermarket Supercharger Options